millerk22/emc2-labs/EMC2-Labs-Fall/lab01_revised.rst

 To figure out what type a variable or value is, you can use ``type()``.

     Practice: Put this code into a cell in your Colab notebook and run the cell.
-See if you can figure out what type each variable is.
-Then, call ``type()`` on each variable and see if you are right!
+See if you can figure out what type each variable is, then, call ``type()`` on each variable and see if you are right!

     >>> name = "Alice"
     >>> pi = 3.14